The following policies apply to all journals of Author Gate Publications

 6. Language correction is not part of the peer review process, but referees are encouraged to suggest corrections of language and style to the manuscript.

-7. Reviewer should not not discuss the manuscripts with its authors either during or after the review process.
+7. Reviewer should not discuss the manuscripts with their authors either during or after the review process.

 How the referee is selected?

-1. The ‘author-gate’ manuscripts management system has database of reviewers.
+1. The ‘author-gate’ manuscripts management system has a database of reviewers.